TeRyZh/Spatial-Temporal-Deep-Embedding-for-Vehicle-Trajectory-Reconstruction-from-High-Angle-Video/README.md

-Spatial-Temporal Deep Embedding for Vehicle Trajectory Reconstruction from High-Angle Video
+# Spatial-Temporal Deep Embedding for Vehicle Trajectory Reconstruction from High-Angle Video

+Abstract
 ---------------------

 - Spatial-temporal Map (STMap)-based methods have shown great potentials to process high-angle videos for vehicle trajectory reconstruction, which can meet the needs of various data-driven modeling and imitation learning applications.